 How can you help?

 The Atlanta Chapter of the National Montford Point Marine Association Inc is committed to ensuring all Original Montford Marines receive the recognition they deserve for their service and sacrifice to this Nation.
-Since many of them have departed this Earth, that means finding the remaing family and present them with the medal in honor of their service.
+Since many of them have departed this Earth, that means finding the remaing families and present them with the medal in honor of their loved one's service.

 If you know of a Veteran who you think may be an Original Montford Point Marine, or know of family who discusses the service of someone who may have been a Montford Marine, please follow the steps below and/or reach the contact information below for help.